Forest monitoring: Into the trees, out of this world and back again

 Remote satellite tracking can be carried out in the field – or in an office.

 The name of this future-focused, real time rainforest analysis project?
-Forest Impact Labs.
+Rainforest Labs.

-We spoke to Matt Proctor, head of Forest Impact Labs (FIL), chief wrangler of satellites and data magician, to get the low down on this innovative drive to back people on the frontline of the climate crisis through forest monitoring.
+We spoke to Matt Proctor, head of Rainforest Labs, chief wrangler of satellites and data magician, to get the low down on this innovative drive to back people on the frontline of the climate crisis through forest monitoring.

-Matt, tell our partners just how revolutionary the Forest Impact Lab work is and why?
+Matt, tell our partners just how revolutionary the Rainforest Labs work is and why?

 To understand why it’s revolutionary, you need to look at the history of forest monitoring and who has carried it out in the past.
 Since satellites have been available to the public they’ve mainly been used by academics, then NGOs, then governments.
 The people that actually live in rainforest have been excluded from the knowledge.
 No one has shown communities how to download, process and use data like academics, NGOs and governments use it: to further agendas.
 It’s open-source information, so there’s no real reason for this.
 Historically, the conversation has been one-sided and without community input.